aleksander/xux/README.md

 # Salem alternative client. #

-The surpose is to implement console client for "Salem" (salemthegame.com) and "Haven and Hearth" (havenandhearth.com) MMORPGs with strong automation capabilities done by scripting.
+The purpose is to implement console client for "Salem" (salemthegame.com) and "Haven and Hearth" (havenandhearth.com) MMORPGs with strong automation capabilities done by scripting.

 # Building and running #